 Figure 4: Sensitivity comparisons for all three modules in the NOAH-3 SCSCc (HSQC-COSY + HSQC + CLIP-COSY) supersequence (illustrated at the top of the figure), using a variety of implementations for the HSQC-COSY module.
 Each dot represents the intensity of one peak in the corresponding spectrum, measured relative to a defined reference.
 Horizontal bars, and the numbers in parentheses, indicate averages over all peaks.
 For the HSQC-COSY module, the reference intensities come from the HSQC-CLIP-COSY implementation (the leftmost column in (a)); the HSQC and CLIP-COSY modules are measured relative to the corresponding modules in a separate NOAH-2 SCc experiment. (a) HSQC-CLIP-COSY. (b) DSE HSQC-COSY. (c) TSE HSQC-COSY, acquired with f = 1. (d) TSE HSQC-COSY, acquired with f = 0.8.
 Spectra were obtained on a 700 MHz Bruker AV III equipped with a TCI H/C/N cryoprobe; the sample used was 40 mM andrographolide in DMSO-d6.

-The main benefit of the HSQC-CLIP-COSY sequence is the pure absorption-mode lineshapes yielded by the CLIP transfer (Figure 3a).
-In this regard, it is the clear winner of all the sequences explored in this paper, as all the others generate a mixture of in-phase absorption and antiphase dispersion lineshapes.
+The extra chemical information provided in the resulting HSQC-CLIP-COSY spectrum (Figure 3b) can be seen by comparing it to a standard HSQC experiment (Figure 3a), in which only ‘direct’ peaks are observed.
+The main advantage of this specific HSQC-COSY implementation is the pure absorption-mode lineshapes yielded by the CLIP transfer.
+In this regard, the HSQC-CLIP-COSY is the clear winner of all the sequences explored in this paper, as all the others generate a mixture of in-phase absorption and antiphase dispersion lineshapes.
 However, this comes at a price: there is no way for this sequence to preserve any magnetisation for later modules.
 As the product operator analysis shows, all unused magnetisation is dephased by the end of the sequence.
 The effect of this can be observed in the peak sensitivities measured for the NOAH-3 SCSCc supersequence (Figure 4a).
 Since the HSQC-CLIP-COSY consumes all 1HC and 1H!C magnetisation, both the HSQC and CLIP-COSY which come after it only sample magnetisation that has recovered during the acquisition periods interspersed between modules.
 Thus, both of these modules have substantially reduced sensitivity when compared against a NOAH-2 SCc supersequence (i.e., the same supersequence but with the HSQC-COSY removed).